+The purpose of this manual is to 1) provide information and resources for individuals seeking to understand and apply implementation facilitation, and 2) support the development of the skills facilitators need to help organizations implement innovations.
 The manual incorporates implementation science and clinical operations expertise and includes practical recommendations for applying evidence-based implementation strategies that can improve uptake of evidence-based clinical practices by targeting barriers at the provider or health care organization levels.
-Although there are other publicly available materials that serve the same purpose, this manual also provides practical guidance for supporting implementation of clinical innovations within Veterans Health Administration (VHA) facilities.
+Although there are other publicly available materials that serve the same purpose, this manual also provides practical guidance for supporting implementation of innovations within Department of Veterans Affairs (VA), Veterans Health Administration facilities.

 This version of the manual reflects the latest IF research and theory, as well as the experiences of IF experts.
 It is a practical resource for those who are new to implementation facilitation and those who have been applying it for years.
 It is a work in progress and will be informed by future findings from implementation facilitation studies as well as possibly your own experiences.
 We invite you to provide us with feedback and materials or resources that may be helpful to others who are embarking on this journey (send to Katherine.Dollar@va.gov).
 We encourage you to share this manual or the link to it with others, both in and outside of VHA.

 Ritchie MJ, Dollar KM, Miller CJ, Smith JL, Oliver KA, Kim B, Connolly, SL, Woodward E, Ochoa-Olmos T, Day S, Lindsay JA, Kirchner JE.
 Using Implementation Facilitation to Improve Healthcare (Version 3).
 Veterans Health Administration, Behavioral Health Quality Enhancement Research Initiative (QUERI), 2020.
 Available at: https://www.queri.research.va.gov/tools/Facilitation-Manual.pdf